 Dr James Fernando, Oral Health CRC

-Remineralisation of mineral deficient enamel and dentine using CPP-ACP and stannous fluoride
+Remineralisation of tooth decay using CPP-ACP and stannous fluoride

 Research conducted at the Oral Health CRC has developed a new therapeutic agent to repair tooth decay by combining dairy proteins (casein phosphopeptides) and stannous fluoride.
 Laboratory and clinical studies revealed this new formulation is more effective in repairing tooth decay than existing agents.
 Through further research and collaboration with commercial partners, it is intended that this technology becomes available to the public to promote a reduction in the prevalence of tooth decay.

 Future proofing our crops with precision gene editing

 Over centuries farmers have used classical plant breeding techniques to increase quality and yield of crops for human consumption.
 However these techniques are unspecific, time consuming and costly.
 The advent of site-specific nucleases such as CRISPR-Cas9 for gene editing and advances in plant molecular biotechnology have the capacity to fast forward evolution.
 I am developing methods using CRISPR-Cas9 to specifically and efficiently modify plant genes.

 Mr Korah Parackal, Bushfire and Natural Hazards CRC

 Progressive failures of light framed structures under wind loading

 Houses are complex structures with hundreds of fasteners and structural elements.
 They are also where we shelter during thunderstorms and cyclones.
 The roofs of our houses can be vulnerable to wind loads; damage surveys have shown that the failure of a few fasteners can cause other parts of the roof to fail in a cascading or progressive manner.
 This project aims to understand these complex failures modes with the use of wind tunnel modelling, connection testing and computer simulation.